 1993 and 1995.
 It was redesigned by the well-known

-Scottish golf architect, Mr. John Salvesen.
+Scottish golf architect, the late Mr. John Salvesen.

 Cunningly using the natural contours of the hills